 Home|Global Medical Insurance Plans|Americas|Dominican Republic Insurance

-Health Insurance in the Dominican Republic
+International Health Insurance for Expats in Dominican Republic

-If you’re planning to visit, move to, or are currently living in the Dominican Republic, then it’s essential that you have a health insurance plan to cover your medical costs while you’re in the region.
-Pacific Prime can offer you the best plan for your needs, and at a great price too!
+At Pacific Prime, we can offer you the best plan for your needs, and at a great price too!
 Click below for a free quote, or read on to find out about health insurance in the Dominican Republic.

 Cigna Global Insurance Plan